Dental Veneers in Panama: Complete Cost Guide, Quality Standards, and Treatment Process

 Bonding StepProcedureDurationPurpose

-Surface preparationEtching gel application5 minutesMicro-etching for adhesion optimization
+Surface preparationEtching gel application5 minutesMicro-etching for adhesion

 Veneer placementPrecise positioning and pressure10 minutesFinal positioning of each veneer